lassekongo83/Frellwits-filter-lists/README.md

 These lists may work fine with Chromium/Blink (Chrome, Chromium, Edge, Opera, Vivaldi, Brave), but I can't guarantee that they will work as intended.
 It's possible that any list updates will be extremely delayed if you use these lists in a manifest v3 extension.

 I strongly discourage people from using Chrome, Opera, Edge, Yandex.
-It's your choice, but the mentioned browsers are not good if you value your privacy.
-Using any Chromium/Blink browser is not good if you value an open web.
+It's your choice, but the mentioned browsers are not good if you value your privacy. <strong>Using any Chromium/Blink browser is not good if you value an open web</strong> where you are free to block ads and change webpages to your preferences, whether it is to remove annoyances or for accessibility reasons.

 ## Available lists